Blockstack (STX) Market Cap Reaches $358.50 Million

-Blockstack (CURRENCY:STX) traded 4.9% lower against the dollar during the twenty-four hour period ending at 22:00 PM ET on June 23rd.
-Blockstack has a market cap of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
-One Blockstack coin can currently be bought for approximately $0.48 or 0.00001398 BTC on major cryptocurrency exchanges.
-During the last week, Blockstack has traded 11.4% lower against the dollar.
+Blockstack (CURRENCY:STX) traded 4.9% lower against the US dollar during the 24 hour period ending at 13:00 PM Eastern on June 26th.
+One Blockstack coin can currently be purchased for about $0.48 or 0.00001398 BTC on exchanges.
+Blockstack has a market capitalization of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last day.
+During the last week, Blockstack has traded down 11.4% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.